partenero-team/survey-addon/README.md

 - `partenero.destroy()` - Clean up instance

 ### Demo
-Open `survey.html` to see a working example with form validation.
+Open `survey.html` locally to see a working example with form validation.